Welcome

 SQE1 Syllabus

-• The historical divergence and modern relationship between common law and equity.
+• The historical divergence and modern relationship between common law and equity, including the unification of administration under the Judicature Acts 1873–1875 and the principle that equity prevails in cases of conflict.

-• The discretionary nature of equitable remedies and the factors influencing the court's decision.
+• The discretionary nature of equitable remedies, the maxims and factors guiding the court’s decision, and bars to relief.

-• The key characteristics and purposes of specific equitable remedies, including specific performance, injunctions, rescission, and rectification.
+• The characteristics and purposes of specific performance, injunctions (prohibitory, mandatory, interim and final), rescission, and rectification.

-• The principle that equitable remedies act in personam.
+• The principle that equitable remedies act in personam, with implications for enforcement and limits against bona fide purchasers.

 Test Your Knowledge